PsychD in Clinical Psychology

 Applicants who hold a conversion qualification are required to send transcripts for their UNDERGRADUATE degree directly to the Admissions Team at Surrey.
 (Transcripts for GBC-accredited undergraduate degrees and conversion courses and for international qualifications at a similar level, will be provided through the Clearing House).
 An absence of a transcript will result in an applicant not being considered as there will be no means to verify the minimum requirements stipulated.

-Applicants who attained a 2:2 undergraduate degree will only be considered if they hold either a completed Masters by Research qualification, or a completed PhD.
+Applicants who attained a 2:2 undergraduate degree will only be considered if they hold either a completed Masters by Research qualification (65% or above), or a completed PhD.
 These applicants (except those holding a PhD) are required to send a transcript of their Masters degree directly to the Admissions Team at Surrey.
 Failure to provide this transcript will mean your application cannot be considered.
 Please contact the Admissions Team for further discussion if you are unsure of the status of your academic experience.

 All applicants whose first language is not English and whose university qualifications were not taught and examined in English must send evidence of their ability to communicate in the English language, to the Clearing House, with their application.
 To be eligible to apply to the Surrey University programme the minimum International English Language Testing System (IELTS) score required is 7.0, with a minimum of 6.5 in each component.
 Failure to provide this evidence will mean your application cannot be considered.